12 SEO Metrics That Define Your Success

 But it’s not that cut and dry.

-Bounce rate can be misleading as a measure of SEO success because even if some of the bouncers arrived on your site via a search result, it doesn’t mean they clicked back to the search results.
+Bounce rate can be misleading as a measure of SEO success because even if some of the bouncers arrived on your site via a search result, it doesn’t mean they clicked back to Google.
 Maybe they navigated directly to another site or closed their browser completely.

 Image Credit: Monster Insight